graphhopper/graphhopper/README.md

 We've built the GraphHopper class which makes simple things easy and complex things like multi-modal routing possible.
 Still, you can use the low level API of GraphHopper and you'll see that it was created to allow fast and memory efficient use of the underlying data structures and algorithms.

-### Android / Blackberry

-On Android and Blackberry (since 10.2.1), we provide an integration with Mapsforge which makes offline navigation one step closer.
-Due to the usage of memory mapped files and Contraction Hierarchies, we avoid allocating too much memory.
-This makes it possible to run Germany-wide queries with only 32MB in a few seconds.
-We provide an Android studio project as well as the Maven-Android integration to be used in other IDEs.

 ### Web UI and API